ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 Adaptive networks are really interesting and seem like a intermediate point between simple mathematical models and ABM, maybe providing a mathematically tractable approach for studying more realistic systems.
 This concept of self-organized criticality seems like a very plausible way neural networks might evolve towards criticality and it seems to be possible to reconcile with the idea of a reverberating regime where the brain has mechanism for moving towards cricitality and then perhaps an additional mechanism for avoiding it.

+## 21. The Slow Passage through a Hopf Bifurcation: Delay, Memory Effects, and Resonance.
+(1989)
+Baer, S. M., Erneux, T. & Rinzel, J.

+**07.03.2025:** This paper already considered the effects of a (slowly) time-varying bifurcation parameter on the FitzHugh-Nagumo neuron model.
+Theoretically and analytically, they show that the onset of oscillations in a Hopf bifurcation can both be delayed or accelerated with a varying bifurcation parameter.
+They calculate approximations of the moving steady state and its stability and it can be seen that they are qualitatively correct but have some (systematic) errors.
+It is found that the delay is related to the initial distance to the steady state bifurcation point, the ramping rate and reduced by noise.

+I think it is interesting that time-varying parameters were already studied in 1989 but the concept of rate induced tipping was developed so much later.
+I did not manage to follow all of the calculations but it is interesting to see that there are techniques for studying time-dependent solutions and that they are related to fields I am relatively comfortable with (the maths still looks very hard).

 # Papers